Rebuilding and restoring communities.

 The Foothill Catalog

-The Catalog is envisioned as a collection of pre-approved home designs for displaced residents to affordably and expeditiously rebuild, while collectively retaining our community identity and local architectural character.
+A collection of pre-approved home designs for displaced residents to affordably and expeditiously rebuild, while collectively retaining our community identity and local architectural character.

 The Foothill Catalog Foundation is now fiscally sponsored by Community Partners